milwad-dev/towork-backend/README.md

 git clone https://github.com/milwad-dev/towork-backend.git
 ```

-After you use `docker` to set up:
+After, you use `docker` to set up:

 ```shell
 docker-compose up --build
 ```

-When all operation complete, you can see project is live on address: <a href="http://localhost" target="blank">http://localhost</a>
+When all operation complete, you can see project is live on an address: <a href="http://localhost" target="blank">http://localhost</a>

 ## Contributors
 This project exists thanks to all the people who contribute.